Situation in the World

 The contradictions within the imperialist system are becoming increasingly acute.
 The fact that it finds its expression today in Ukraine does not mean that everything is hunky-dory in other parts of the world.
 In all geographies of the world, the contradictions between the imperialists continue to fight for the market, sometimes with conflicts, sometimes with occupations and coups.
 Ukraine has emerged as the weakest link in this process.
 The process, combined with the US warmongering, resulted in Russia’s invasion of Ukraine.

 As long as the imperialist system exists, the contradictions between the imperialists will persist.
 The economic and political reasons for this are expressed by Stalin in an article in which he draws attention to the danger of war, saying: “What is most characteristic of this growth of the production and trade of world capitalism is the uneven development.
 Development does not take place in the form of a quiet and steady advance of the capitalist countries one after the other, without disturbing and crushing each other, but on the contrary – through the repulsion and collapse of some countries, through the replacement and rise of others – as a life-and-death struggle for market domination between continents and countries.
 This is the basis of the growing irreconcilable contradictions of modern capitalism.
-This contradiction between the growth of production possibilities and the relative constancy of is why the question of markets is now the central problem of capitalism.
+This contradiction between the growth of production possibilities and the relative constancy of markets is why the question of markets is now the central problem of capitalism.
 The sharpening of the question of the markets of production in general, and the sharpening of the question of foreign markets in particular, and the sharpening of the question of markets for the export of capital in particular – this is the present state of capitalism. ” (Stalin, vol. 10, pp. 234-35)

 This observation, expressed by Stalin in the preliminary years of the Second Imperialist War, is still valid today.
 With the war in Ukraine, the contradictions between the imperialists have increased and the process continues with mutual confrontations.

 The Communist position on this war is clear.
 Russia must immediately withdraw from Ukraine as an occupying power.
 This war benefits neither the Ukrainian people nor the Russian people.
 The struggle of the Ukrainian people against the Russian occupation is legitimate.
 The problem here is that the Ukrainian ruling classes leading this war are pawns of US and EU imperialism.
-This objective situation constitutes the most strategic and weakest point of the Ukrainian people's defense of the homeland.
+This objective situation constitutes the most strategic and weakest point of the Ukrainian people’s defence of the homeland.

 Fascist Parties and Groups Driven to War in Ukraine

-Fascist groups, parties and circles have always been a reserve force of the imperialists and their lackey.
+Fascist groups, parties and circles have always been a reserve force of the imperialists and their lackey governments.
 The use of the Taliban against Russia in Afghanistan and the use of ISIS against Assad in Syria are still memorable examples.
 As a constant in civil wars and uprisings, fascist parties have always been used as a reserve force.
 There are only quantitative differences between fascist parties being legal, taking part in parliament or operating underground.
 The bourgeoisie has always used these hordes, whose

 tasks do not change when the time comes, as a reserve force to the front or as a paramilitary force in civil wars.
 It is no secret how reactionary and fascist groups were used by the US during the uprisings in Tunisia and the Arab Spring.